BDeSimone94/LightPollution/README.md

 # infocana@cana.it

 In this repository, we provide the measurements of the light pollution conducted in Salerno (Italy) and province thanks to the support of Unione Astrofili Italiani.
-The first measurements were performed on the 19th December 2022 and the repository currently contains measurements up to the 30th October 2024.
+The first measurements were performed on the 19th December 2022 and the repository currently contains measurements up to the 30th October 2024 (the end of the first cycle of measurements).
+We stress that this is a long-term project, still ongoing and seeking for future contributions from all the community.
+Your help and suggestions are of unvaluable importance!
+Contact us via mail at the address infocana@cana.it

 The instrument used for the measurements is the Sky Quality Meter produced by Unihedron (http://www.unihedron.com/projects/darksky/).